antronerds/r2-tutorials/original/R2Tutorials.md

 Tutorial Step 5
 ---------------

-1. The module ‘correlate’ the results with dataset compares the resulting genelist with a dataset of interest.
+1. The module ï¿½correlateï¿½ the results with dataset compares the resulting genelist with a dataset of interest.
 Clicking the correlate with dataset button in the left menu redirects to a new screen.
-Choose the Igleheart – Breast in field 2, in field 3 , choose ‘relate to differential expression’ and click next.
+Choose the Igleheart ï¿½ Breast in field 2, in field 3 , choose ï¿½relate to differential expressionï¿½ and click next.
-2. Choose ‘er’ at select a track and click ‘next’.
+2. Choose ï¿½erï¿½ at select a track and click ï¿½nextï¿½.
-3. In de background R2 generates a list of genes based on the module ‘Find differential expression between groups’ and presents the overlay of the results with the list generated in the ‘ time series module’.
+3. In de background R2 generates a list of genes based on the module ï¿½Find differential expression between groupsï¿½ and presents the overlay of the results with the list generated in the ï¿½ time series moduleï¿½.
     [![](_static/images/AnalysingTime_TableCorrelate.png)**Figure
     14: Part of correlate with
     dataset genelist.**](Image:Image:AnalysingTime_TableCorrelate.png)
-4. In *Figure 14* the overlap is presented between the result from the ‘ time series’ module and the ‘ relate to differential expression’ option.
+4. In *Figure 14* the overlap is presented between the result from the ï¿½ time seriesï¿½ module and the ï¿½ relate to differential expressionï¿½ option.
 The list of genes is sub-divided in a positive and a negative correlation list of genes.
-Clicking the ‘2-view’ link opens a new screen with a combined graph of a one-geneview and the time series experiment.
+Clicking the ï¿½2-viewï¿½ link opens a new screen with a combined graph of a one-geneview and the time series experiment.